 Of particular importance is planning ahead.
 While some towns and communities are eager to welcome BC visitors with safety measures in place, others might be hesitant to welcome non-local visitors—everyone must respect local travel advisories from communities that are not ready for visitors.

-Destination BC will continue to work closely with Minister Beare and the Ministry of Tourism, Arts and Culture, as well as industry partners from every corner of our province, as we navigate Phase 3.
 We want to assure you that we are all in this together, and Destination BC is here to support you.